htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

    Information specified by the user in the set up program is stored in the system registry.
 The set up program can update a current installation with a new release using a minimal amount of effort.
--  HTCondor can give a job access to the running user’s Registry hive.
+-  HTCondor can give a job access to the running user's Registry hive.

 Secure Password Storage
 -----------------------

 In order for HTCondor to operate properly, it must at times be able to act on behalf of users who submit jobs.
-This is required on submit machines, so that HTCondor can access a job’s input files, create and access the job’s output files, and write to the job’s log file from within the appropriate security context.
+This is required on submit machines, so that HTCondor can access a job's input files, create and access the job's output files, and write to the job's log file from within the appropriate security context.
 On Unix systems, arbitrarily changing what user HTCondor performs its actions as is easily done when HTCondor is started with root privileges.
-On Windows, however, performing an action as a particular user or on behalf of a particular user requires knowledge of that user’s password, even when running at the maximum privilege level.
+On Windows, however, performing an action as a particular user or on behalf of a particular user requires knowledge of that user's password, even when running at the maximum privilege level.
 HTCondor provides secure password storage through the use of the *condor\_store\_cred* tool.
 Passwords managed by HTCondor are encrypted and stored in a secure location within the